codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 Edit settings for an existing Product, or delete the Product from the Products dashboard.

 Edit all settings including the name of the product.

 Delete a product from the Products dashboard.
 Deleting a Product unassigns all the applications manually assigned to it in the Products dashboard.
-For applications connected through annotations in the manifests, the annotations are not deleted.
+For applications connected through annotations in their manifests, the annotations are not deleted.

 1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
 1. From the Products dashboard, select the Product to edit or delete.